Aashishsharma/Learnings/Next/AppRouter.md

 1. **Nodejs runtime**
 2. **Edge runtime** - this is a runtime env. which is closer to the user, reducing network latency, but does not have access to all the APIs that nodejs runtime has

+NOTE - only one middleware.ts file is supported per project and at the root level

 ```typescript
 // middleware.ts